vipul2802/o365hq.com/content/blog/Deploy and Manage Cloud App Security in Office 365.md

-and the insights on, if we have some malicious activities or a user trying to download data or some other alert, you can apply automatic policies to protect the data or stop the user's behaviors; you can use the office DLP policies or Azure information protection policy.
+and the insights on, if we have some malicious activities or a user trying to download data or some other alert, you can apply automatic policies to protect the data or stop the user's behaviors; you can use the Microsoft 365 DLP policies or Azure information protection policy.
 This is where you can restrict downloading the data from an unprotected device or from a risky network (outside your company network).
 You can apply the Azure information protection to encrypt the data